Finding Michigan Rocks

 Know the Law

 The state laws say you cannot collect more than 25 pounds of stones, minerals, or fossils per year from Michigan beaches.
 This is a state-wide law, but each beach or state park will have its own policies.
 These regulations can include the collection of Petoskey stones, Charlevoix stones, or other matter from the beaches, so be sure to check the local laws or park policies before taking home a souvenir.
+Remember, in National Parks you cannot collect or remove rocks!

 Where to Find Petoskey Stones